stanislaw/AFNetworkingLogger/README.md

 ...

 ## Notes

+* Currently `AFNetworkingLogger` calculates HTTP headers size using `-[NSPropertyListSerialization dataFromPropertyList:...` (-[NSURLRequest allHTTPHeaderFields] => NSData).
+Let me know if there is a more precise way of doing this.
 * This line is designated for excuses about Russian/Ukrainian english that probably resulted in some misspelings exist somewhere in this README.
 The author will be thankful for any spelling corrections that might appear.

 ## Credits